code-monet/sim-gamer-kit/docs/fffsake/index.md

     1. On slower CPUs, the `forwarding` engine is currently better for this.
 With planned future optimizations, the `reducing` engine will always be the superior option for this feature.
-3. Setting gain for individual hardware effects.
+3. Setting gain for individual hardware effects (requires re-`Activate` in Gremlin).

 ## Limitations and Known Issues